jiminhsieh/jekyll-clean-dark/_posts/2017-11-11-Experiences-with-Docker.md

     * cons
         * It's really slow.

 I heard people would ask is Docker good to use.
-I think the precise question is when to use Docker.
+I think the precise question is when and how to use Docker.
 I will list some use cases and discuss those use cases.

 * Testing